rcpch/digital-growth-charts-server/docs/integrator/client-specification.md

 Whilst it is not essential to show the whole life course when plotting measurements against centile lines, the rendering of the centile lines and the plots must meet the following design standards.

-- Centiles should be clearly labelled
+- Centiles should be clearly labelled.

-- Overlap between datasets for each centile should be clearly visibile and no interpolation function should be used to attempt to link them
+- Overlap between datasets for each centile should be clearly visible and no interpolation function should be used to attempt to link them.

-- The 0.4th, 9th, 50th, 91st and, 99.6th centiles should all be dashed lines (not dotted, not continuous)
+- The 0.4th, 9th, 50th, 91st and, 99.6th centiles should all be dashed lines (**not** dotted, **not** continuous).

-- The 2nd, 25th, 75th and 98th centiles should be continuous lines (thin)
+- The 2nd, 25th, 75th and 98th centiles should be continuous lines (thin).

-- Axes should be clearly labelled (Height/Length in cm, Weight in kg, body mass index in kg/m2, head circumference in cm, age in years)
+- Axes should be clearly labelled (Height/Length in cm, Weight in kg, body mass index in kg/m2, head circumference in cm, age in years).

 - X axis (age in years) increments should be monthly under the age of 2 y, 3 monthly over the age of 2 years.

 - Measurements should be to one decimal place.

 - Centiles should be reported as integers, except if >99 or <1.
 If outside threshold, they should be reported as >99.6 or <0.4.